LIKBF RULE CLARIFICATION AND Introduction to LIKBF Rules – note we follow KBF Rules

 F. Background—Competitor’s watercraft clearly visible in the photograph.
 Violation will result in denial of photo.
 LIKBF Suggestion: SEE IMAGES OF ACCEPTABLE SUBMISSIONS ATTACHED

 G. Hand Position. i.
-In bass competition, hand or finger(s) may be in contact with the caudal peduncle (fleshy, scaled part of the bass’ body at the base of the caudal fin) but not touching any portion of the caudal fin (tail fin).
-Violation will result in a 1-inch deduction in score.
+In bass competition, hand or finger(s) may NOT be in contact with the caudal peduncle (fleshy, scaled part of the bass’ body at the base of the caudal fin) or not touching any portion of the caudal fin (tail fin).
+Violation will result in denial of photo.

 ii.
 No portion of a hand or finger may be under the fish’s operculum (hard gill flap).
 Violation will result in denial of photo.